Donders-Institute/meg_headcast/README.md

 People with (varying levels of) experience at the DCCN:

-- Tom Marshall
+- Tom Marshall (currently at Oxford)
-- Kristijan Armeni
+- Kristijan Armeni (currently at Johns Hopkins)
 - Jan-Mathijs Schoffelen
 - Bob Bramson